-"The storm is still rated a category two, but it's sitting at the edge of the Gulf Stream picking up strength.
-The winds here are currently thirty three miles per hour and increasing.
-The rain bands started a few hours ago, but at the moment, it is not coming down very heavy.
-One thing positive is that we reached high tide more than two hours ago, so most likely we will be on an outgoing tide when it finally comes ashore.
-That should drop the level of the storm surge considerably."
+“The storm is still rated a category two, but it’s sitting at the edge of the Gulf Stream picking up strength.
+The winds here are currently thirty-three miles per hour and increasing.
+The rain bands started a few hours ago, but at the moment, it isn’t coming down very heavy.
+One thing positive is that we reached high tide more than two hours ago, so most likely we’ll be on an outgoing tide when it finally comes ashore.
+That should drop the level of the storm surge considerably.”

 “It’s funny.
 I’ve been listening to the experts for over four hours, and you told me more in four minutes.
 I think you missed your calling.”

 “Thanks, but remember the reason they rattled on for four hours was that they had airtime to fill.
 I just concentrated on the pertinent facts.”